kevinchatham/tressi/README.md

   - `method`: The HTTP method.
 It is case-insensitive, defaults to `GET`, and supports `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, and `OPTIONS`.
   - `payload`: (Optional) The data to send with the request.

+## 📁 Exporting Results

 The `--export` flag will generate a unique, timestamped directory containing a comprehensive set of data files:

 - **📝 `report.md`**: A clean, readable Markdown summary of the test results.
 - **📊 `report.xlsx`**: A multi-sheet Excel file with the global summary, per-endpoint summary, and raw request log.
 - **📈 `results.csv`**: A raw log of all requests made during the test.

-You can also provide a path to the `--export` flag to customize the name of the output directory:
+You can also provide a path to the `--export` flag to customize the base name of the output directory:

 ```bash
 npx tressi --config tressi.config.json --workers 20 --duration 30 --rps 300 --no-ui --export my-test-results
 ```

-This will create a directory named `my-test-results` in the current working directory.
+This will create a uniquely named, timestamped directory, such as `my-test-results-2025-07-06T10:00:00.000Z`.